Shayne Burgess: Early career

-Burgess reached the quarter finals of the British Open in 1992 and the quarter-finals of the Winmau World Masters in 1993.
-Burgess switched to the PDC (then known as the WDC), and reached the semi finals of the 1994 World Matchplay in his first televised event in the WDC.
+Burgess reached the quarter-finals of the British Open in 1992 and the quarter-finals of the Winmau World Masters in 1993.
+Burgess switched to the PDC (then known as the WDC), and reached the semi-finals of the 1994 World Matchplay in his first televised event in the WDC.

 Peak years

-He reached the semi finals of the 1999 PDC World Championship, when he lost a 4-5 in to Peter Manley, and the quarter finals of the 2000 PDC World Championship.
+He reached the semi-finals of the 1999 PDC World Championship, when he lost a 4–5 in to Peter Manley, and the quarter-finals of the 2000 PDC World Championship.
 Burgess also finished as runner-up in both the 1999 and 2000 World Grand Prixs, losing to Phil Taylor in both finals.

-Aside from achieving a 9-dart finish at the Eastbourne Pro event in February 2001, Burgess' form declined for a couple of years after his 1998-2000 peak.
+Aside from achieving a 9-dart finish at the Eastbourne Pro event in February 2001, Burgess' form declined for a couple of years after his 1998–2000 peak.
 However, Burgess then suddenly reached the final of the inaugural UK Open in 2003, again losing to Taylor.

-Return to BDO
+Career after the PDC

 In 2008, after years of a big decline in his form, Burgess left the PDC circuit.
 In 2011, Burgess was playing on the BDO circuit, and he hit the second 9-dart finish of his career in September 2012, during a Sussex Super League game.
 Burgess continues to play for the Hastings team of the Sussex Superleague's East Division, along with fellow former PDC player Adrian Gray.

+Burgess attempted to gain qualification to the 2018 UK Open beating players like Ricky Evans and Terry Jenkins in the qualifying stages despite not gaining qualification.
+He also has played in the Modus Super Series and World Seniors Darts Tour.